natacasey/Sentiment_Analysis_with_Topic_Modeling_using_Python/README.md

 - Sarcasm, irony, hyperbole, ambiguity detection

 ## Consideration for the future:
-Accuracy of predictions for the neutral class could be improved by addressing the multipolarity issue of the neutral class
+Accuracy of predictions for the neutral class could be improved by addressing the multipolarity issue of the neutral class reviews